 - Carotid Ultrasound.
 A carotid ultrasound uses the power of sound waves to create detailed images of the inside of the carotid arteries in the patient?s neck.
 It can show the buildup of fatty deposits, called plaques, and the blood flow through the carotid arteries.

 Each year almost 185,000 people die from strokes and nearly seven million become stroke survivors, often left with varying degrees of disability.
 If you or someone you love has suffered from a stroke, specialized in-home care may be required.
-Luckily, the staff of Specialty Care has experience in helping families cope with the aftermath of stroke.
-Contact us 24/7 for more information today.
+Luckily, the staff of Specialty Care Services has experience in helping families cope with the aftermath of stroke.
+Contact us 24/7 for more information about our Chevy Chase home care and services in the surrounding area.